Charles Perkins (Aboriginal activist): Recognition

-Death and legacy
+Death

-In 1975, Perkins wrote his autobiography, entitled A Bastard Like Me.

 Perkins died in Sydney on 19 October 2000 of renal failure.
-During the 1970s, Perkins had a kidney transplant and at the time of his death was the longest post-transplant survivor in Australia.
+During the 1970s, Perkins had a kidney transplant and at the time of his death, was the longest post-transplant survivor in Australia.
 In the period immediately following his death, he was known as Kumantjayi Perkins, Kumantjayi being a name used to refer to a deceased person in Arrernte culture.
-He was given a state funeral.
-His body was returned to Alice Springs a week after his death.
+He was given a state funeral and his body was returned to Alice Springs a week after his death.